-I find privacy policies boring and difficult to read.
-And I doubt most of them would survive any competent legal challenge.
+Privacy policies are boring and hard to read.
+And most of them wouldn’t survive a competent legal challenge.

 - I use forms to collect minimal personal information.